ctkelley/MultiPrecisionArrays.jl/README.md

     - Enable fine control of termination criteria parameters, but I discourage messing with this.
     - Document the results of the bullet above + why I use || AF ||_1 in the termination criterion

+ - v0.1.5: Docs get better and ...
- - v0.1.5: QR and linear least squares
+    - QR and linear least squares

 ##  Can I complain about this package?